gagneurlab/drop/docs/source/pipeline.rst

     snakemake --cores 1 -nr

-Finally, a simplified dry-run can be achieved by executing
+A simplified dry-run can be achieved using the ``-q`` parameter.

 .. code-block:: bash

     snakemake --cores 1 -nq

 Calling ``snakemake --cores 1`` without any additional parameters will execute the whole workflow.
-Snakemake requires you to designate the number of cores when running the ``snakemake`` command.
+Snakemake requires you to designate the number of cores.

 Parallelizing jobs
 ------------------

-DROP's steps are computationally heavy, therefore it is a good idea to run them in parallel.
+DROP's steps are computationally heavy, therefore it is highly recommended to run them in parallel.
 Snakemake automatically determines the steps that can be parallelized.
 The user simply needs to specify the maximum number of cores that Snakemake can take, e.g. for 10 cores:

 .. code-block:: bash